 - Select +Family.

-- Click Add Products, then click Close.
-Each selected variant in the product family appears on the purchase order screen.
-The price and quantity of each product variant can be edited individually.
-If applicable, discounts can also be applied at this time.
+- Click Add Products.
+Each variation in the product family will be included as its own order line in the sale order.
+The price and quantity of each product variant line can be edited individually.

 Purchase order lines can also be uploaded from a CSV file.

 - Select Import.